-Introduce a safe testing environment, bringing together law firms and technology partners to test, develop and evaluate innovative or technology-based approaches to the delivery of legal services The digital age brings as many challenges as it does opportunities for law firms, and like any other professional services sector there are new technology solutions emerging frequently.
+Introduce a safe testing environment, bringing together law firms and technology partners to test, develop and evaluate innovative or technology-based approaches to the delivery of legal services

+The digital age brings as many challenges as it does opportunities for law firms, and like any other professional services sector there are new technology solutions emerging frequently.
 In order to meet our regulatory objectives, including around access to justice, we know that law firms need support in navigating this everchanging landscape and in adopting these technologies.
 Our SRA Innovate service is a key mechanism in how we can support the adoption of technology in the legal sector.
-This could include allowing specific rules to be waived, or securing dedicated and tailored ethics advice that can address and speak-to any potential regulatory barriers.
+This could include allowing specific rules to be waived, or securing dedicated and tailored ethics advice that can address and speak-to any potential regulatory barriers, while ensuring consumers are adequately protected from emerging risks.